Easy Corn Fritters Recipe

 How to make these corn fritters your own

-- To serve as a hands-free appetizer, opt for the dough ball shape and serve with a side of toothpicks.
+- As appetizers: To serve as a hands-free appetizer, opt for the dough ball shape and serve with a side of toothpicks.

 You can of course top these with nearly anything, but here are some of our favorite ideas: